-Suncor remains an active member of CAPP, working to communicate our position of supporting carbon pricing, with considerations for trade exposed industries, and the Alberta provincial emissions limit on oil sands operations.
+Suncor remains an active member of CAPP and our continued membership has helped to progress their position.
+Working to communicate our position of supporting carbon pricing, with considerations for trade exposed industries, and the Alberta provincial emissions limit on oil sands operations.